jamiegluk/jamiegl/README.md

 | `yarn build:parcel`     | Just builds Parcel (no post-build commands)                                       |
 | `gen-ftp-include`       | Auto-generates the _.git-ftp-include_ file from Parcel mappings                   |
 | `gen-ftp-include:maybe` | Runs gen-ftp-include only if the _dist/parcel-manifest.json_ mappings file exists |

+---

+### Variables

+Override environmental variables in dotenv files:
+_.env_ and _.env.development_

+By creating local override files:
+_.env.local_ and _.env.development.local_

+These are excluded from commit by the gitignore.

 ## Known Issues